Where do dogs want to dine out?

 This Golden retriever sometimes arrives at ELA before his owners, and is always offered a nice spot and some water, and if he’s lucky, he sometimes gets a bit of chicken from the restaurant owners.
 Winston also recommends Grand Café Red Beef.

 Owners should grab a cocktail, and check out the hot and cold mezze on offer, from smoked octopus and fried calamari, to Graviera cheese and Dolmades at ELA.
 Mains include Kleftiko and Souvlaki.
 It has a light airy feel, and spaced out tables.
-Grand Café Red Beef has a darker interior and is probably a good spot if you fancy visiting the Christmas markets with your dog.
-Beef in all its various cuts, plus seafood and burgers.
+Grand Café Red Beef has a darker interior and beef in all its various cuts, plus seafood and burgers.

 Bruce Springsteen – The Pyg Irish Bar, Clausen